bbartling/building-people-counter/README.md

-# bacnet-people-counter
+# building-automation-people-counter

+This repo contains a BACnet API and rest API for people counting via computer vision methods.
+The idea is to run this app on a machine (current testing Windows) that has a USB web camera inside the building and have IoT or the building automation system poll for total amount of people that has walked by the camera.

-## Computer Vision (CV) and BACnet api app based on [pyimagesearch](https://pyimagesearch.com/2018/08/13/opencv-people-counter/) people counting tutorials and a Python BACnet app called [BAC0](https://bac0.readthedocs.io/en/latest/).
+## Computer Vision (CV) is based on the [pyimagesearch](https://pyimagesearch.com/2018/08/13/opencv-people-counter/) people counting tutorials.

+## Python BACnet api is built on [BAC0](https://bac0.readthedocs.io/en/latest/).

+## Python web app that runs the rest API endpoint is based on [Flask](https://flask.palletsprojects.com/en/2.1.x/).

 ![exampleSnip](/snips/exampleSnip.PNG)